 In June 2005, the EC tried to find a way to push the GATS negotiations forward.
-It announced that the negotiations were in crisis and introduced the idea of 'benchmarks', i.e. the economically most advanced developed and developing countries would have to make a particular number of commitments in key sectors.
+It announced that the negotiations were in crisis and introduced the idea of 'benchmarks', i.e. a particular number of commitments in key sectors.would have to be made by developed and economically more advanced developing countries.
 But this proposal for additional negotiation procedures was not accepted by other WTO member states.
-The EC then focused in November 2005 on a plurilateral approach to the negotiations whereby some of the WTO members would go still further in making liberalisation commitments based on models of far reaching liberalisation per sector.
-Making the plurilateral approach compulsory for those WTO members who were invited to join, was hotly debated before the WTO Ministerial Conference in Hong Kong (13-18 December 2005).
+However the EC managed to introduce a plurilateral approach which was accepted at the WTO Ministerial Conference in December 2005.
+Opposition by developing countries ensured that plurilateral negotiations would not be compulsory and not replace bilateral negotiations.